Chalarangelo/30-seconds-of-interviews/README.md

 <details>
 <summary>View answer</summary>

 A stateless component is a component whose behavior does not depend on its state.
 Stateless components can be either functional or class components.
-Stateless functional components are easier to maintain and test, while they avoid the `this` keyword altogether.
+Stateless functional components are easier to maintain and test since they are guaranteed to produce the same output given the same props.
 Stateless functional components should be preferred when lifecycle hooks don't need to be used.

 #### Good to hear